Contact local media

 - A picture paints a thousand words so, if you have some great photographs you want to share, then contact the Picture Desk

 Journalists and editors always have their readers in mind when writing a story.
 Always consider how what you are saying will sound to the readers and listeners.
-Journalists are very busy so the more interesting and targeted you can make your story, the better.
+Journalists are often time-poor so the more interesting and targeted you can make your story, the better.

 Media UK: a free database of the UK print and broadcast media.
 It’s very easy to use, just search your town.

-BBC: the whole of the UK is covered by BBC local radio so it is easy to find the area that is most relevant to you.
+BBC: the whole of the UK is covered by BBC local radio so if you’re wondering how to contact your local radio stations, it’s easy to find the area that is most relevant to you.
 Have a look at the weekly schedule and work out what segment would be most appropriate for your story before you phone through to the switchboard.

 Community Radio: an extremely influential outlet for communities with a wide audience and reporters that are always looking for strong local stories.
 Wikipedia has a great list of radio stations for each region that you can contact.